Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

   These specifications have been merged into this document.
 * RFC6614 marked TLSv1.1 or later as mandatory, this specification requires TLSv1.2 as minimum and recommends usage of TLSv1.3
 * RFC6614 allowed usage of TLS compression, this document forbids it.
-* RFC6614 lists support for TLS-PSK as optional, this document changes this to recommended.
+* RFC6614 only requires support for the trust model "certificates with PKIX".
+This document changes this.
+For servers, "certificates with PKIX" and "TLS-PSK" is now mandated and clients must implement one of the two.
-* The mandatory-to-implement cipher suites are changing to more up-to-date cipher suites.
+* The mandatory-to-implement cipher suites are not referenced directly, this is replaced by a pointer to the TLS BCP.
 * The specification regarding steps for certificate verification has been updated

+The rationales behind some of these changes are outlined in {{design_decisions}}.

 # Conventions and Definitions